Mbed-TLS/mbedtls-docs/kb/compiling-and-building/how-do-i-configure-mbedtls.md

 ## The configuration script

 You can edit the configuration file manually with a text editor of your choice.
 In some cases, however, it may be useful to set options in a more programmatic way.
-We provide a Perl script `scripts/config.pl` for doing so:
+We provide a Python script `scripts/config.py` for doing so:
     ```
-    scripts/config.pl unset <name>
+    scripts/config.py unset <name>
-    scripts/config.pl set <name> [<value>]
+    scripts/config.py set <name> [<value>]
     ```
-The `config.pl` script automatically finds the `mbedtls_config.h` file when it runs this way from Mbed TLS' root directory.
+The `config.py` script automatically finds the `mbedtls_config.h` file when it runs this way from Mbed TLS' root directory.
 If you want to run it from another directory or on another configuration file (see below), you need to use the `-f` option.

 ## Alternative configuration files